 Blatt & Bild carried out research for this project at the former Deutsche Dienststelle (WASt).
 We also conducted an interview with the former German pilot, Joachim, who was shot down over London in 1944, had to exit his plane by parachute and was subsequently held by the British as prisoner of war.

 German military hospitals in Belgium during the First World War

 Yannick Van Lierde

-The primary goal of this study was to identify anonymous soldiers, what their individual injuries were and to record what eventually happened to them.
+The primary aim of this study was to identify individual soldiers, list their injuries and make a record of what eventually happened to them.
 The secondary purpose was to establish a record of everyday life in German military hospitals during The First World War.

 ‘’Thanks again for your valuable help in this case‘‘.